gerust/gerust/README.md

 # Gerust

-Gerust is a port of [webmachine](https://github.com/webmachine/webmachine) to Rust.
+Gerust is a free port of [webmachine](https://github.com/webmachine/webmachine) to Rust.

+## Gerust is a request handler

+Gerust is a request handler.

 # License